 Students work one or more terms in part-time or full-time positions paying $8-15.00/hour.
 They also earn upper-level academic credit for their co-op experiences and attend a co-op seminar.
 To be eligible for the co-op program, students must be admitted to n undergraduate major in the college and must have completed 30 credit hours with a minimum 2.25 GPA.
 Transfer students must complete 12 credit hours at UM-Dearborn before they are eligible.

 Students compete for open co-op positions offered by area employers.
 After being hired by a co-op employer, students register for co-op and are required to submit academic learning objectives and a critical evaluation essay for approval by the Faculty Director, who determines the awarding of credit.
-The Coop Office reviews requests for student arranged co-ops.
-Contact the Co-op Office in Room 1038 CB for more information.
+The Co-op Office reviews requests for student arranged co-ops.
+Contact the Co-op Office in Room 285 FCN, 313-593-5188, for more information.

 Internships and Field Experiences

 In addition to the paid work experience offered in the cooperative education program, non-paying off-campus educational opportunities for academic credit are offered by various departments in the College.
-For specifics, see the course description for each discipline's offering in Programs and Courses beginning on page 90.
+For specifics, see the course description for each discipline's offering.

 Environmental Studies Internship